 On the Earlham campus students learn in a liberal arts environment where they are exposed to the intellectual contents and methodologies of the social and physical sciences, languages, religion and philosophy, fine arts, humanities, and sports and physical fitness.
 Academics at Earlham are rigorous and challenging, and students have learned that much can be accomplished by cooperative learning within this community of scholars, where students and faculty learn together.

 These broadly trained individuals with cooperative learning skills are the kinds of persons that the professional schools are looking for in their successful applicants.
 The health career path is a challenging one, and Earlham, through its counseling and supportive services, works with students in meeting their career goals.
 We are glad that you are interested in this path of study.
 Let us help you reach that goal.

-These are the members of the Health Careers Advising Commitee:
+These are the members of the Health Careers Advisory Commitee:

-- Michael Deibel — Chief Health Careers Adviser & Professor of Chemistry
+- Michael Deibel — Director of Health Careers Advising & Professor of Chemistry

-- William Harvey — Health Services Adviser-Consultant & Emeritus Professor of Biology
+- William Harvey — Health Services Advisor-Consultant & Emeritus Professor of Biology